 We also act as a convener, facilitator and advocate in the community – whether that be through affordable housing conversations, the county’s early childhood initiative, working with local shelter partners or utilizing NC 2-1-1 as an entry point for homeless individuals and families.

-How is United Way different than other nonprofits?
+How is United Way different from other nonprofits?

 United Way of Central Carolinas knows how to drive lasting change.
 With more than 85 years of experience, we are strategic community leaders who have in-depth knowledge of the communities we serve, the challenges that affect them and the organizations having the most impact.